Matilda sitting on a pile of books, reading. (Quentin Blake illustration.)

 I had also just realised, with dawning horror, that November is here and I have signed up for Nanowrimo and I have nothing to write!
 I don't know what foolishness makes me attempt to write 50,000 words year after year.
 We'll see where this will go.
 (My prediction is nowhere.)

-Ichigo, Ishida, Orihime, Chad and Yoruichi from the Bleach manga, looking exaggeratedly shocked.
+yati: Ichigo, Ishida, Orihime, Chad and Yoruichi from the Bleach manga, looking exaggeratedly shocked. (we have no words)

 I think I'm having an allergic reaction to the book I'm reading.